 I continued to lecture at The Institute and worked for twelve years as a researcher, and latterly Research Director, for The Institute’s supporting firm of professional genealogists.
 I served meantime, from 1990 to 1998, as Hon.
 Secretary of English Record Collections.

-The best and most momentous decision of my life was to become freelance in March 2003.
-I have worked as a professional genealogist, writer and broadcaster ever since – and have not looked back once.
+I became a freelance in March 2003 and have worked independently as a professional genealogist, writer and broadcaster ever since – and have not looked back once.
 I celebrated my quarter century as a professional genealogist in 2015, reflecting that I was still doing exactly what I started doing in 1990 – tracing family trees.
-And still, in 2023, as a freelance professional genealogist, I provide a complete range of services from one-off searches to full scale projects to trace family trees, all over the British Isles and in many countries abroad, from the United States to Greece, and investigates all aspects of surname origins, heraldry, house histories and much more besides.
+And still, in 2024, as a freelance professional genealogist, I provide a complete range of services from one-off searches to full scale projects to trace family trees, all over the British Isles and in many countries abroad, from the United States to Greece, and investigates all aspects of surname origins, heraldry, house histories and much more besides.

 There is on Youtube a film of me talking enthusiastically about surnames and genetics.